-Daniel specialises in Property and Employment Law, having joined chambers in October 2017, after successfully completing his pupillage.
+Daniel specialises in Property and Employment Law, having joined chambers in 2017.

 Daniel specialises in landlord and tenant litigation and his practice encompasses the full range of disputes within the area.
 Daniel acts for both landlords and tenants in respect of both residential and commercial property, including social housing and leasehold disputes.

-As a barrister with a specialism in employment law, Daniel is well equipped to address Equality Act issues that arise within possession proceedings.
+As a barrister with a specialism in employment law, Daniel is also well equipped to address Equality Act issues that arise within possession proceedings.